aws-samples/sample-q-index-cross-account-access/README.md

 2. Run `npm install`
 3. Run `cdk deploy FrontendStack`
 4. Once deployed, find the value of `FrontendStack.AmplifyDeployCommand` from the CDK output
-5. Run this command with parameters copied from the above step, `aws amplify start-deployment --app-id <your app id> --branch-name main --source-url s3://<your S3 bucket>/deployment.zip`
+5. Run the command from the CDK output `FrontendStack.AmplifyDeployCommand` formatted like this, `aws amplify start-deployment --app-id <your app id> --branch-name main --source-url s3://<your S3 bucket>/deployment.zip`
 6. Open the URL from the CDK output `FrontendStack.AmplifyAppURL`

 ## Usage